nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Date filter ###

-A date filter is applicable for the Past Medications subsection:
+A date filter is applicable for the Past Medications subsection (details of the banner message returned can be found [here](accessrecord_provider_variance.html#date-banner-message)):

 - All relevant records **MUST** be returned according to the consumer-supplied date range
 - If a date is not supplied all records **MUST** be returned